 There is nothing else to say about this.
 You just don’t do it!

-8. You don’t have to tip…but there is “coperto” to pay
+8. You don’t have to tip…but there is a “coperto” to pay

 Italians rarely leave a tip in a restaurant, so don’t feel like you have to.
 Servers are paid good living wages, and although they will never refuse a good tip, they are not expecting one.

 This cover charge includes bread.
-It’s quite standard in all the restaurants in Italy, and it should be listed somewhere on the menu.
+It’s pretty standard in all restaurants in Italy, and it should be listed somewhere on the menu.

 9. Breakfast will be a sweet start to the day

-Italians normally have a sweet breakfast, they never have salty food at the beginning of the day.
-If you go to international hotels I am sure you will find English breakfast or cold meats, but please don’t be disappointed by the choice and embrace the local culture, especially if you are staying in a small B&B.
+Italians typically have a sweet breakfast.
+They never have salty food at the beginning of the day.
+If you go to international hotels, I am sure you will find English breakfast or cold meats, but please don’t be disappointed by the choice and embrace the local culture, especially if you are staying in a small B&B.

 In hotels and B&B, you will also find fresh fruit, yogurt, cereals, bread, and jam.